sirishapanu03/firstrepo/README.md

 # firstrepo
 A new repo for learning basics in Git.<br>
 My name is Sirisha Panuganti.
-Northwest Missouri State University is located in MO state in USA
+Northwest Missouri State University is located in MO state in USA.<br>
+Added an extra line.